Pontiac GTO History (1965)

 GTO Tri-Power

-Topping off the option list was the 389 Tri-Power Engine which boosted engine output to 348 horsepower.
+Topping off the option list again was the 389ci Tri-Power Engine, which boosted engine output to 348 horsepower.
 This gave the 3,500 pound car a power-to-weight ratio of nearly ten-to-one.
-No car in its price range could match it's performance.
+At the time, no car in it's price range could match it's performance.

 1965 GTO Grille